 How to Claim an Inactive Username:

 So, you’ve decided on a username that you desire.
-You’ve made sure it’s not a noun or a first name, and it is above six characters.
-And, as far as you can see, the account looks like its been inactive for years.
+You’ve made sure it’s not a noun or a first name, and it is above five characters.
+And, as far as you can see, the account looks like it’s been inactive for years.
 What do we next?
 Luckily, there is only one thing you need to do to have everything in place and ready to make the claim.

 Build a Placeholder Account